LighthouseBlog/Blog/.github/PULL_REQUEST_TEMPLATE.md

 [ ] Yes
 [ ] No
 ```
+If yes, is the package.json file updated accordingly

 <!-- If this PR contains a breaking change, please describe the impact and migration path for existing applications below. -->